-OIT is actively working to procure “common good” IT peripherals in bulk to distribute to instructors and select staff who do not already own the equipment needed to teach in remote or hybrid modalities.
+OIT has a limited supply of “common good” IT peripherals to distribute to instructors and select staff who do not already own equipment needed to teach in remote or hybrid modalities.
 Peripheral devices include basic webcams, document cameras, and voice amplification systems.
 Peripherals do not include things like tablets, laptops, or storage devices.
 Read below to learn more about this distribution program, as well as what you need to know if you are making your own purchase.
 For general guidance on peripherals, visit our Recommended Computer Peripherals page.

 OIT Provided Peripherals